Ed Halicki

-Edward Louis Halicki (born October 4, 1950) is an American former professional baseball pitcher who played in Major League Baseball (MLB) from 1974 to 1980 for the San Francisco Giants and California Angels.
+Edward Louis Halicki (/həˈlɪkiː/ hə-LIK-ee; born October 4, 1950) is an American former professional baseball pitcher who played in Major League Baseball (MLB) from 1974 to 1980 for the San Francisco Giants and California Angels.

 Career

 On August 24, 1975, Halicki threw a no-hitter for the San Francisco Giants against the New York Mets in a 6–0 victory.
 Halicki's no hitter was the last no-hit game by a Giants pitcher at home until Jonathan Sánchez's no-hit winning game on July 10, 2009.
 Halicki attended Kearny High School and Monmouth University.
 Halicki was primarily a starting pitcher (157 starts, 35 relief appearances) but on August 13, 1978, he recorded his only save at the MLB level against the arch rival Los Angeles Dodgers.
 Halicki retired the only 2 batters he faced to preserve a 7–6 Giants victory.